 Fall Harvest Kale Salad

 Today I bring you autumn in a bowl.
 Because this fall harvest kale salad?
-It is packed to the brim with alllll the goodness that this season has to offer!
+It is packed to the brim with alllll the goodness that the season has to offer.

-So let’s back it up a bit, shall we?
-And go through each of the components of this delectable dish.
+So.
+Let’s go through each of the components of this delectable dish, shall we?

 Tips & Tricks For This Fall Harvest Kale Salad